Claiming California Partial Sales and Use Tax Exemption

 • The reason for completing the required Partial Exemption Certificate for purchases from California and out-of-state vendors is to:

-• Apply the correct sales tax code when processing payment
+• Apply the correct sales tax code when processing payment.

-• Reduce audit risk, potential tax underpayment, interest, and penalties
+• Reduce audit risk, potential tax underpayment, interest, and penalties.

-• Control risk at front end
+• Control risk at the front end.

 Note: Capital Accounting will apply the full use tax rate on your voucher if the partial exemption certificate is not completed and submitted in BearBuy.